-I believe strongly ‘that the challenges we currently face over environmental change are sufficiently nuanced and complex to deny the application of singular solutions.
-For this reason he has devoted his energy towards developing an understanding of the cultural implications of change and the role that the cultural community has in re-assimilating societal perceptions of land, ownership, responsibility and belonging.Simon Read
+I believe strongly that the challenges we currently face over environmental change are sufficiently nuanced and complex to deny the application of singular solutions.
+For this reason I have devoted energy towards developing an understanding of the cultural implications of change.
+I am interested in the role that the cultural community has in re-assimilating societal perceptions of land, ownership, responsibility and belonging.Simon Read

-My point is that our understanding of where we are – landscape, land and so on – is very much a cultural construct and is one that we’ve inherited from the 18th century if not before.Simon Read
+My point is that understanding of where we are – landscape, land and so on – is very much a cultural construct.
+It is one that we’ve inherited from the 18th century if not before.Simon Read

 Simon is someone who clearly has an intimate understanding of coastal dynamics.
 As such, he has used his position as a senior academic to foster discussion on an interdisciplinary and international basis.
 But this has also extended to the vital importance of understanding the cultural implications of environmental change.

 Using art to understand the inter-tidal saltmarsh environment

 Ongoing and recent research projects include CoastWEB, funded by the Natural Environment Research Council and led by Plymouth Marine Laboratory.
 The project used locations on the Welsh coast in a study of the community benefits of a healthy intertidal saltmarsh environment.

 For this project Simon produced some spectacular large drawings.
 It was a slow and painstaking process.
 On being asked by one of the scientists why he was not producing a photocopy instead, he replied:

 …….Drawing is a means to combine what I have learned with what I surmise, and to see if it makes sense when transferred to paper.
 The act of understanding an idea is an act of living with it.
 This is where the reflexive and reflective process of art comes not play.
 Making is understanding and there can be no short cuts.